guaix-ucm/numina/doc/user/install.rst

 Pip can install packages in different locations.
 You can use the ``--user`` option to install packages in your home directory.

-Our recomended option is to perform isolated installations using virtualenv or venv.
+Our recommended option is to perform isolated installations using virtualenv or venv.
 See :ref:`deploy_venv` for details.

 .. warning:: Do not use ``sudo pip`` unless you *really really* know what you are doing.